lindgr3n/breeze-sveltekit/README.md

 php artisan breeze:install api
 ```

+> Note: Don't forget to create a database and set up your enviroment file to point out the databse.
+Also run the migrations.
+More info in [databases and migrations](https://laravel.com/docs/9.x/installation#databases-and-migrations)

 Next, ensure that your application's `APP_URL` and `FRONTEND_URL` environment variables are set to `http://localhost:8000` and `http://localhost:3000`, respectively.

 After defining the appropriate environment variables, you may serve the Laravel application using the `serve` Artisan command: